cjteeter/cjteeter.github.io/academic.md

 My doctoral research demonstrated that the non-visual component (i.e. body-based information from muscles and joints) may have a much greater impact than has been considered to date.
 One effect of the contribution from body-based information is that our mental representations of space are automatically updated to be in line with the current facing direction.
-As a result it is difficult to retrieve spatial information from an imagined perspective that differs from the current physical perspective.
+As a result, it is difficult to retrieve spatial information from an imagined perspective that differs from the current physical perspective.

 Here are a few of the questions I pursued as part of my doctoral research: